Kathryn M. Collins, LCSW Counseling Services

 I am a Licensed Clinical Social Worker in private practice.
-My goal is to provide affordable counseling in an informal, friendly and confidential atmosphere-to create a safe place to talk about any concern-including topics such as stress, worry, sadness, loss, relationship difficulties, adjustment challenges, troublesome behavior patterns, life crises or trauma experiences.
+My goal is to provide counseling in an informal, friendly and confidential atmosphere-to create a safe place to talk about any concern-including topics and feelings such as stress, worry, sadness, relationship difficulties, adjustment challenges, life crises or financial struggles.

 There are many good reasons to seek counseling or therapeutic services.
-Some people seek help because they need a neutral sounding board.
-Others feel stuck or face issues that interfere with their ability to feel happy and productive.
+The clients I see deal with a broad range of issues, topics and feelings.
+Some clients come in because they need a neutral sounding board.
+Others face issues that interfere with their ability to feel happy and productive.
 Still others may need more comprehensive services.
-I believe in helping through a compassionate, strengths-based approach so that individuals can find solutions to their problems and develop a deeper understanding of themselves.
+Regardless, my job is to help people find solutions to their problems and to develop a deeper understanding of themselves.

 I have been in the mental health field for 20 years.
 I received my Master’s degree in 1999 from Simmons College Graduate School of Social Work in Boston, MA.
 I have experience working with children, adolescents and their families; at-risk youth; child and adult survivors of sexual assault and abuse; foster families; as well as adults of all ages.

 I worked in a variety of environments, including outpatient mental health, crisis centers and home- and community-based.
 I have experience and training in a variety of treatment techniques including traditional psychodynamic talk therapy, cognitive behavioral therapies and play therapy.